 This will make your divorce process less tedious later down the road.

-At the Law Office of Theodore H. Enfield, we are proud to serve South Florida, including the areas surrounding Miami.
+At the [nap_names id=”FIRM-NAME-1″], we are proud to serve South Florida, including the areas surrounding Miami.
 We are well-versed in family law and divorce law.
 For over 35 years, we have been advocating for equal distribution of marital assets, debts and property.
 We will protect your interests during this significant time in your life.

 Let us help you.